F0nz0/NanoSpeech_basecaller/README.md

 		gBlock2	159.0	+	1	23	0.043478260869565216

 ## **Basic Usage**:
 All the provided models work only for the Nanopore libraries produced by ONT SQK-RNA001 and SQK-RNA002 kits.
-Please refer to methods section on the published paper for further details.
+Even if hundreds if not thousands of dRNA runs with these old chemistry are available and can be re-basecalled using NanoSpeech, we are committed to make the upgrade with the newest 004 pore.

 Research Purpose Only.